andrewmegaris/socketcan_radar/readme.md

 # SocketCAN Radar Driver

 ## Info:
-  programs written using the [socketCAN protocol](https://en.wikipedia.org/wiki/SocketCAN).
-The default CAN BUS used is 'can0'.
-The default bitrate of the hardware  and software is 500000.
+- programs written using the [socketCAN protocol](https://en.wikipedia.org/wiki/SocketCAN).
+The default CAN BUS used is 'can0', this is defined in 'Radar::config_socketcan()' in src/radar.cpp.
+- programs assume CAN BUS has been enabled.
+You can do this manually by running the following commands in a terminal

+    sudo ip link set can0 type can bitrate 500000 sudo ip link set can0 up

 ## Radar API: